Unicontsoft/UcsFiscalPrinters/contrib/UcsFPHub/README.md

 All URLs are case-insensitive i.e. `/printers`, `/Printers` and `/PRINTERS` are the same address.
 Printer IDs are case-insensitive too.
 Printers are addressed by `:printer_id` which can either be the serial number as reported by the fiscal device or an alias assigned in the service configuration.

-Both request and response payloads are of `application/json; charset=utf-8` type whether explicitly requested in `Accept` and `Content-Type` headers or not.
-All endpoints return `"Ok": true` on success or in case of failure include `"ErrorText": "Описание на грешка"` in the JSON response.
+Both request and response payloads by default are of `application/json; charset=utf-8` type whether explicitly requested in `Accept` and `Content-Type` headers or not.
+Use `format=xml` in query string to change result to XML with content-type of `text/xml; charset=utf-8`.

+All endpoints return `"Ok": true` on success or in case of failure include `"ErrorText": "Описание на грешка"` localized error text in the JSON response.

 The `UcsFPHub` service endpoints return minimized JSON so sample `curl` requests below use [`jq`](https://stedolan.github.io/jq/) (a.k.a. **J**SON **Q**uery) utility to format response in human readable JSON.